-For some, remote working is quite normal but for others across Ireland, this is a new and unexpected experience that will take time to get used to.
-What is most important to remember is to keep up your usual workday routines and look after your wellbeing.
+For some, remote working is quite normal but for others across Ireland, it has been a new and unexpected experience that has taken time to get used to.
+What is most important to remember is to keep up or create a usual workday routine and look after your wellbeing.

 ALCOHOL AND YOUR SLEEP